nser77/home/README.md

 ### MIKROTIK
 Post-Quantum WIREGUARD peer that interconnect DC-ITA with OVH.

-Managing only one PPPoE interface with one Public IP, two MIKROIKs and VRRP (on/off switch script on MIKROTIK); alse running VRRP on LAN interfaces to serve local infrastructure.
+Managing only one PPPoE interface with one Public IP, two MIKROIKs (on/off switch script on MIKROTIK to manage fail-over); also running VRRP on LAN interfaces to serve local infrastructure.

 Managing local "family" network with CAPsMAN (2 APs), VLAN (access and trunk mode) and security policies.

 ### Ubuntu cluster
-Running backend services clustered with Keepalived (keepalived.org).
+Running backend services clustered with Keepalived VRRP (keepalived.org).

 Some examples could be: CockroachDB, Elastic Search or even REDIS.